If you’re looking to turn your passion into a small business, then Etsy is the perfect platform to do that. But where do you start?

 Before we discuss how to set up an Etsy shop, we must first ensure that selling on Etsy makes sense for you and your business.

 Etsy is home to handmade and vintage goods.
 While handmade can mean a number of things, in this context it refers to products that you have created or designed yourself.
-This could include jewellery or artwork that you have made, articles of clothing that have your designs printed on them, or even digital products like designs and patterns that people can download.
+This could include jewellery or artwork that you have made, articles of clothing, patches or stickers that have your designs printed on them, or even digital like designs and patterns that people can download.
 However, in order to sell your products on Etsy you must ensure that you are selling your own work.

 3. What do I need before opening an Etsy shop?